-Baseball in America Or Daddy Ball?
+Baseball Or Daddy Ball?

 Baseball at ages 5 to 7 years of age is "T League" in our community.
 It's wonderful and I enjoy watching my son play baseball.
 He has only played two season and is still learning the game.
 We do make him practice and his coordination is coming along.
 Baseball is the American's favorite pasttime but after watching the last two seasons of this T League I have come to realize that it should be named "Daddy Ball."
 Well, at least, in my community.
 Thank goodness, I have the finest husband that enjoys the game and watching our son play baseball.